 From Detection to Takedown: A Proactive Framework

-Threat actors frequently use typosquatting domains or localized social handles evading standard keyword alerts.
-Advanced phishing detection engines operate with human-like visual recognition at internet scale.
-Computer vision technology identifies logos embedded within images, videos, or PDF documents where text-indexed search typically fails.
+What’s specific to logos within that framework is the detection layer itself: threat actors frequently use typosquatting domains or localized social handles that evade standard keyword alerts, so visual recognition, not text matching, is what actually catches a stolen logo.
+Computer vision identifies logos embedded within images, videos, or PDF documents where text-indexed search typically fails, which is exactly where most logo theft hides.

 Final Perspective: Protecting the Eyes of Your Brand